How to Appeal a Long-Term Disability Denial

 • surgical reports, and

-If anything is missing, you'll need to request it and send it to your insurance company for consideration.
+If you notice anything is missing when you review your claim file, you'll need to request it and send it to your insurance company for consideration.

 When to Get an Attorney in an LTD Case